On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

-A prominent model studied in the field of allocation of indivisible goods is the ``house allocation model"\cite{Shapely1974,Ma1994, Svensson1994, Svensson1999, Papai2000b}, in which each agent can receive only one good.
-Svensson \cite{Svensson1999} has presented a characterization result for this model, which is very similar to the one we prove for our model: it is shown that a mechanism for the house allocation model is truthful, non-bossy, and neutral if and only if it is serially-dictatorial (agents choose their house in turn according to some predefined ordering).
-Our paper studies the more general and challenging problem, when agents have preferences over subsets and it is possible to allocate \emph{multiple} goods to an agent, sometimes known as the ``multiple assignment" model.
+Another prominent model studied in the field of allocation of indivisible goods is the ``house allocation model''\cite{Shapely1974,Ma1994, Svensson1994, Svensson1999, Papai2000b}, in which each agent can receive only one good.
+In \cite{Svensson1999} a characterization result is presented for this model, which is very similar to the one we prove for our model: it is shown that a mechanism for the house allocation model is truthful, non-bossy, and neutral if and only if it is serially-dictatorial (agents choose their house in turn according to some predefined ordering).
+Our paper studies the more general and challenging problem, when agents have preferences over subsets and it is possible to allocate \emph{multiple} goods to an agent, sometimes known as the ``multiple assignment'' model.

-There have many different characterizations shown for the multiple assignment problem, each with different assumptions about the preferences of the agents and the properties the mechanism is assumed to posses.
+There have {been} many different characterizations shown for the multiple assignment problem, each with different assumptions about the preferences of the agents and the properties the mechanism is assumed to possess.
 A common element in all these papers is the requirement that the mechanism be Pareto-efficient\footnote{In some papers (such as \cite{Svensson1999}) Pareto-efficiency is not assumed outright but instead proven from the other assumptions.
 This is still fundamentally different from our characterization, which includes mechanisms that are not Pareto-efficient.}.

-Serial-quota mechanisms were first presented by Papai in \cite{Papai2000}, where it was shown that when agents preferences are strict and quantity-monotone (more is always better), an allocation mechanism strategy-proof, non-bossy, Pareto-efficient, and neutral if and only if it is a serial-quota mechanism.
-A similar result was shown when agents preferences are strict and monotone: an allocation mechanism strategy-proof, non-bossy, Pareto-efficient, and neutral if and only if it is a \emph{constrained} serial-quota mechanism, where all agents but the first receive a quota of at most one good.
-The main contribution of our work over \cite{Papai2000} is removing the strong requirement of Pareto-efficiency, a significant constraint that implies that serial-quota mechanisms must have quotas at most 1 for all but the last agent.

-Some papers examine a model where the mechanism must abide some preexisting \emph{quota-system}, which determines exactly how many items each agent must receive.
-Hatfield \cite{Hatfield} studied the case when each agent must receive exactly $Q$ goods, and agents are assumed to have responsive preferences over items, and showed that an allocation mechanism is a strategy-proof, Pareto-efficient, and non-bossy if and only if it is a sequential\footnote{While ``serial" constrain the order and quotas to be independent of preferences, ``sequential" allows some dependence, see \cite{Hatfield}.}-quota mechanism, and that adding the assumption of neutrality further restricts the characterization to serial-quota mechanisms.
-Hosseini et al. \cite{Hosseini2016} studies the case when there is some quota-system and agents preferences are lexicographic, and shows that an allocation mechanism is strategy-proof, non-bossy, neutral, and Pareto $C$-efficient if and only if it is a serial-quota mechanism.

 Our characterization consider mechanisms that are ``non-bossy'', a property that is very helpful in proving our results.
 Thomson \cite{Thomson2016} acknowledges its technical appeal, but presents various critiques of this property in different models.
 Characterizing truthful mechanisms without it, and understanding the limits of fair truthful mechanisms that are not required to satisfy this property, are two interesting research directions.